 Why Choose us

-We offer mindful, attentive, and caring trips.
+I offer mindful, attentive, and caring trips.
 You will receive an adventure journal to set intentions and inspire thought.
 With your group, play games at night, dive into lakes, listen to strange and historic bedtime stories, and partake in heartfelt fireside chats.
+Jesse’s passion is helping you challenge yourself and enjoy it!
 By the end, you will feel proud, accomplished, wiser and well-loved.

 What to expect on an adventure

 Wake up in your sleeping bag as the sun warms your tent.
 With food already cooking, your guide greets you and gives you time to pack up for breakfast.

 Although hiking is hard work, we admire gorgeous viewpoints, swim and journal near mountain lakes, spot wild animals, and of course, eat a delicious lunch.

 At camp, set up your tent and then write, swim, explore or contemplate until dinner.
 As the sun sets, play a fun game, listen to weird tales of the area’s history, and enjoy a campfire chat.
 If you are (un?) lucky, Jesse might sing and play his tiny guitar!